single-cell-data/SOMA/abstract_specification.md

 - `result_order`: a [`ResultOrder`](#resultorder) specifying the order of read results.
 - [`platform_config`](#platform-specific-configuration): optional storage-engine-specific configuration.

-The `read` operation will return a `SOMASparseNDArrayRead` type, allowing the a result encoding type to be selected.
-The encoding type, in turn, will provide a language-specific iterator over the result data, allowing the incremental processing of results larger than available memory.
+The `read` operation will return a `SOMASparseNDArrayRead` type, allowing the result encoding type to be selected.
+The encoding type, in turn, will provide a language-specific iterator over the result data, allowing for the incremental processing of results larger than available memory.
 The actual iterator used is delegated to language-specific SOMA specs.

 ### Operation: write()